apache/cassandra/doc/source/operating/security.rst

 With this option, the same database roles used for CQL authentication can be used to control access to JMX, so updates can be managed centrally using just ``cqlsh``.
-Furthermore, fine grained control over exactly which operations are permitted on particular MBeans can be acheived via :ref:`GRANT PERMISSION <cgrant-permission-statement>`.
+Furthermore, fine grained control over exactly which operations are permitted on particular MBeans can be acheived via :ref:`GRANT PERMISSION <grant-permission-statement>`.

 To enable integrated authentication, edit ``cassandra-env.sh`` to uncomment these lines: